umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/index.md

 To enable 2-factor-authentication follow these steps:

-1. Go to your profile on Umbraco Cloud
+1. Go to your profile on Umbraco Cloud.
-2. In the profile settings section go to Edit profile
+2. Choose **Edit Profile** in the Profile Settings section.
-3. Choose the desired 2-factor authentication
+3. Choose the desired 2-factor authentication.
 4. Follow the steps shown to enable 2-factor authentication.

 ### Email authentication